How To Handle Unsafe Work Practices

 How Do I Know When It’s Time To Hire an Attorney for My Unsafe Work Practices?

-If you work for an employer that takes safety issues seriously and responds in a timely manner, you may have no need to involve an attorney.
+If you work for an employer that takes safety issues seriously and responds promptly, you may not need to involve an attorney.
 The last thing you want is to make an amicable relationship become combative because your employer feels threatened.
-However, if your employer refuses to act in a timely manner and does not put reasonable safety measures in place, an experienced attorney can help you assert your rights and navigate the situation.
+However, if your employer refuses to act promptly and does not put reasonable safety measures in place, an experienced attorney can help you assert your rights and navigate the situation.

 Work With An Experienced Local Lawyer